Foley Hoag Attorneys to Speak at 2019 ASIL Annual Meeting

-Several attorneys from Foley Hoag’s International Litigation & Arbitration and Corporate Social Responsibility practices will speak at the 112th Annual Meeting of the American Society of International Law (ASIL), held April 4-7, 2018 in Washington, D.C.
+Several attorneys from Foley Hoag LLP's International Litigation & Arbitration practice will speak at the 113th Annual Meeting of the American Society of International Law (ASIL), being held March 27-30, 2019 in Washington, D.C.
 The theme of this year’s meeting, which is one of the largest and most diverse gatherings of international lawyers, jurists, scholars, and diplomats in the world, is “International Law as an Instrument.”

 The American Society of International Law (ASIL) is a nonprofit, nonpartisan, educational membership organization founded in 1906 and chartered by Congress in 1950.
 Its mission is to foster the study of international law and to promote the establishment and maintenance of international relations on the basis of law and justice.

 Foley Hoag provides innovative, strategic legal services to public, private and government clients across the globe.
 We have premier capabilities in the life sciences, healthcare, technology, energy, professional services and private funds fields, and in cross-border disputes.
 The diverse backgrounds, perspectives and experiences of our lawyers and staff contribute to the exceptional service we deliver to clients ranging from startups to multinational companies to sovereign states.
 For more information, visit www.foleyhoag.com or follow @FoleyHoag on Twitter.